SUHEL782/Springboot-BankApp-DevOps/README.md

 🔗 LinkedIn
 💻 GitHub

-## End-to-End Bank Application Deployment using DevSecOps on AWS EKS
+## End-to-End Bank Application Deployment using DevOps on AWS EKS
 - This is a multi-tier bank an application written in Java (Springboot).

 ![Login diagram](images/login.png)